Gum History, Family Crest & Coats of Arms

 - William Mac Gum, American Republican politician, Member of Missouri State House of Representatives from Washington County, 1947-53

-- W. H. Gum, American Democrat politician, Member of West Virginia State House of Delegates from Greenbrier County, 1935-36
+- W. H. Gum, American Democratic Party politician, Member of West Virginia State House of Delegates from Greenbrier County, 1935-36

 Related Stories +